near/docs/docs/validator/validator-faq.md

 ## How do I become a validator?

-You need an account with sufficient amount of funds in the wallet.
+You need an account with sufficient amount of funds.
-You can follow docs [here](local-setup/running-testnet.md) how to become validators
+Follow the docs [here](/docs/validator/staking) to understand how to become a validator, and [here](/docs/local-setup/running-testnet) to run a node.

-Specific steps:
+More specific steps:
-Create new key pair that will be used for staking for given account, and load it with the funds you want to put at stake Start a node with the new key pair stored in validator_key.json Send a staking transaction using your wallet / CLI with your account including amount and public key from newly generated key pair.
+1. Create a new key pair that will be used for staking for given account, and load it with the funds you want to put at stake
+2. Start a node with the new key pair stored in `validator_key.json`
+3. Send a staking transaction using your wallet / CLI with your account including amount and public key from newly generated key pair.
-Wait until node becomes a validator
+4. Wait until the node becomes a validator

 ## What is 'staking'?

-We call staking a process of sending StakeTransaction that inform the network that given account wants to become a validator in upcoming epochs.
+We call staking a process of sending `StakeTransaction` that inform the network that given account wants to become a validator in upcoming epochs.
 This particular type of transaction must provide a public key and staking amount.
-After the transaction is sent, a node that has a private key associated with the public key in the staking transaction must wait until the next epoch to become validator. **important**: a node can become a validator only if the amount in the staking transaction is above the seat price defined by the protocol.
+After the transaction is sent, a node that has a private key associated with the public key in the staking transaction must wait until two epochs to become validator. **important**: a node can become a validator only if the amount in the staking transaction is above the seat price defined by the protocol.

 ## What is a minimum amount to stake as a validator?

-Near, Inc. has staked 20 NEAR, so staking 10 NEAR should be enough to become a validator on the TestNet.
 On the MainNet, the minimum amount is dynamic, and is defined by the amount of NEAR tokens put at stake by other validators.

-## What is 'slashing'?
+## What is a slashing behavior?

-In order to secure its Proof-of-Stake network, NEAR protocol punish the validators that sign two blocks with the same height (this is also defined as 'equivocation').
-When this happens, the validator's funds at stake are destroyed, or 'slashed'.
+In order to secure its Proof-of-Stake network, NEAR protocol punish the validators that commit invalid state transitions.
+An example is signing two blocks with the same height (this is also defined as 'equivocation').
+When this happens, the validator's stake is progressively destroyed, or 'slashed', based on the entity of the attack.

 ## Is NEAR enforcing liveness fault slashing?